parsehex/airbattle-hosting/README.md

 cp start-bots.sh.example start-bots.sh
 ```

-Make sure to check and edit the files as needed.
+Make sure to check and edit the files as needed (at least `.env.server`).

 3. Build the docker image